csbond007/Numenta-Anomaly-Detection/README.txt

 pip install pandas

 /////////////////////////////////////////// Cassandra Table Creation /////////////////////////////////////
-use table_creation.txt within the cassandra_scripts to create the corresponding tables
+use table_creation.txt within the cassandra_scripts folder to create the corresponding tables

 /////////////////////////////// Running the code /////////////////////////////////////
 cd Numenta-Anomaly-Detection